 When it comes to Zombie content, no one can beat Korean filmmakers.
 All of Us Are Dead takes place in South Korea, where a science teacher at an elite school becomes the reason for a deadly Zombie apocalypse.
 Thus, the entire series follows a group of students who band together to fight the army of the Walking Dead.

-The series was released on Netflix in January 2022 and it was renewed for a second season the same year following the massive viewership.
-It can be on our screens sometime in 2025.
+The series was released on Netflix in January 2022, and it was renewed for a second season the same year following the massive viewership.
+The new season will grace our screens sometime in 2026.

 3. Vincenzo

 Vincenzo was released on Netflix in 2021 and became one of the most-watched Korean shows of the year.
-It also sat at the top positions on Netflix for a long time after getting released on the platform.
+It also sat at the top position on Netflix for a long time after the premiere.

 4. Hellbound

 Hellbound is one of the most horrifying K-Drama that anyone could have asked for.
 The series arrived on Netflix in 2021 and didn’t take much time to surpass the survival game show Squid Game in terms of popularity.
 It impressed the fandom to the extent that it became the most-viewed series ever.
-So, it’s no wonder a new season of Hellbound got renewed.
+So, it’s no wonder the television show was renewed for a second season that was released on Netflix in October 2024.
+At the time of writing this article, there’s no news of Season 3 renewal, but keeping in mind the popularity of the show, we can expect an official announcement soon.

 5. It’s Okay To Not Be Okay

 It’s Okay to Not Be Okay revolves around the socially awkward book writer Moon-young, who falls in love with a psychiatric ward caregiver, Gang-tae.
-She couldn’t resist admiring Gang-tae after learning that there are similarities in both of their pasts.
-The series comes with some spectacular storytelling, incredible performances, and relatable events.
+She can’t resist admiring Gang-tae after learning that there are similarities in both of their pasts.
+The series features some spectacular storytelling, incredible performances, and relatable events.

-The series was released in 2020 and became the most-watched show on Netflix in South Korea in no time.
-The worldwide fans certainly loved every bit of the Korean romance TV show but some fans also pointed out the weak writing in the second half.
-However, the strong acting performances saved the show.
+It was released in 2020 and became the most-watched show on Netflix in South Korea in no time.
+Fans worldwide certainly loved every bit of the Korean romance TV show, but some fans also pointed out the weak writing in the second half.
+The strong acting performances saved the show, though.

 6. Kingdom

 Kingdom takes place in the Joseon era when the rumors of the King’s death start surfacing.
-However, when the king’s son tries to unleash the mystery of his father’s death, he gets stuck in a village, residents of which are infected with a deadly disease that starts transforming the humans into blood-thirsty monsters.
+However, when the king’s son tries to unleash the mystery behind his father’s death, he gets stuck in a village.
+He soon realizes that the ones living in the village are infected with a deadly disease that transforms the humans into blood-thirsty monsters.

 Season 1 of Kingdom landed on Netflix in 2019 with six episodes featuring a top-notch setting and plot.
-Thus, seeing a massive positive reception, the creators renewed it for a second season that premiered in 2020.
+Thus, seeing a massive positive reception, the creators renewed it for a second season which premiered on the platform in 2020.

 7. Destined With You

 Destined With You follows Jang Shin Yu, a lawyer whose family has suffered from a centuries-old curse.
-However, when the civil servant, Lee Hong Jo, enters his life turns, and she becomes the one who can free him and his family from the curse.
+However, when the civil servant, Lee Hong Jo, enters his life, everything changes.
+The girl eventually becomes the cure to his problems.

 8. My Demon

-My Demon is also a must-match as it comes with several elements including romance, drama, mystery, and action.
+My Demon is a must-match, as it is a grand mixture of romance, drama, mystery, and action.
 The K-Drama will not let you feel bored even for a second.
 You’ll also get to see the characters wearing some eye-catching outfits.